Work with a M.A.S.T.E.R. emcee for your next event. Here’s how you can identify a host who personifies the word “master” in master of ceremonies.

-Your host should bring a spirit of gratitude, enthusiasm, and energy to your meeting.
+Your MC should bring a spirit of gratitude, enthusiasm, and energy to your conference.

-What good is a super-talented host at your event if she arrives late, won’t take your pre-event call or cancels on you?!
+What good is a super-talented MC at your gathering if she arrives late, won’t take your pre-event call or cancels on you?!
 Masterful MCs are consistently great.
 This means they understand that in “Show Business” the word business is the longer, and more important word.

-If your master of ceremonies can’t get on board with what your organization stands for, hire someone else.
+If your master of ceremonies can’t get on board with what your company stands for, hire someone else.
 It’s a cliché, but it’s true: There’s no “I” in team.
-Please note: There is also no “I” in “event.”
-Great programs = great partners.

 MASTER of Ceremonies Secret #6: RAPPORT

 This last one is arguably the most important of all.

 Here’s another word for it: Likeability.
 Your audience is silently asking themselves: Am I going to enjoy this meeting?
 Will I like this host?